 Harry’s career in home care with Agincare came a bit later in life after he decided to come out of retirement to sign up as a part-time home care worker with our Christchurch team in Dorset.

 He’s spent the last four years earning a bit of extra income caring and supporting people in their own homes, making a real difference to their lives.

 Harry’s heart for care runs a lot deeper than the last few years he’s spent working with Agincare.

-Originally from Blackpool, and now living in Bournemouth, Harry’s journey to care work has been 50 years in the making, and seen him travel across the world and back again.
+Originally from Blackpool, and now living in Bournemouth, Harry’s journey to care work has been over 50 years in the making, and seen him travel across the world and back again.